Perspective | A year after Kobe Bryant’s death, the mourning and misery continue

 That helicopter crash in Calabasas, Calif., erected a signpost: Agony Ahead.
 For those who grieved Bryant, the tears transferred from tragedy to tragedy.
 For those who didn’t, life found a way to break them down.

-In his first speech as president last week, Joe Biden framed the tribulations well while imploring the country to unite.
+In his first speech in office last week, President Biden framed the tribulations well while imploring the country to unite.
 We are divided, but we’re all dodging misery, a tenacious kind that has seeped into every facet of life.
 This bonds us, even if we don’t acknowledge it.

 “Folks, this is a time of testing,” Biden said during the inauguration.
 “We face an attack on our democracy and on truth, a raging virus, growing inequity, the sting of systemic racism, a climate in crisis, America’s role in the world.
 Any one of these will be enough to challenge us in profound ways.
 But the fact is, we face them all at once, presenting this nation with one of the gravest responsibilities we’ve had.
 Now we’re going to be tested.
 Are we going to step up?
 All of us?
 It’s time for boldness, for there is so much to do.
 And this is certain, I promise you: We will be judged, you and I, by how we resolve these cascading crises of our era.”

-Before these cascading crises escalated, we were already facing a difficult year, from wildfires in Australia to Donald Trump’s first impeachment.
+Before these cascading crises escalated, we were already facing a difficult year, from wildfires in Australia to President Donald Trump’s first impeachment.
 Within 45 days of Bryant’s death, the World Health Organization officially declared the coronavirus a pandemic.
 The long recovery continues, without regard to our fatigue or frustration.

 In any other year, it would have been difficult to process the death of Bryant and his daughter, who seemed destined to become a star and add a new texture to the family’s basketball legacy.
 It would have been difficult to think about all that Kobe wanted to do, with his burgeoning media company, his commitment to uplifting women’s athletics and his interest in reimagining youth sports.
 But if left to deal with just that loss, the public may have progressed toward closure.
 Instead, the process seems woefully incomplete.